antarctica/ansible-haproxy/README.md

 ## Overview

 * Installs HA Proxy.
-* Creates HA Proxy configuration file by assembling a set of configuration files together.
+* Optionally creates HA Proxy configuration file by assembling a set of configuration files together.
 * Provides a default set of configuration files which aren't useful but demonstrate the various HA concepts.

 ## Availability